qwertie/ecsharp/lllpg/8-managing-ambiguity.md

     rule abc @[ ('a' / 'a' 'b') 'c' ];

 In a PEG (correct me if I'm wrong), the first branch always takes priority and the second branch is unreachable.
-If the input is `ac`, a PEG will not backtrack and try the `'a' 'b'` branch because the first branch was matched successfully.
-An LL(k) parser generator, however, performs prediction on the first `k` characters, even if those characters are beyond the list of alternatives under consideration, and that means the `'c'` influences code generation, producing the following code (by default):
+If the input is `abc`, a PEG will not backtrack and try the `'a' 'b'` branch because the first branch was matched successfully.
+An LL(k) parser generator, however, performs prediction on the first `k` characters, even if those characters come after the set of alternatives under consideration, which means the `'c'` influences code generation, producing the following code (by default):

 	void abc()
 	{